oauth-wg/draft-ietf-oauth-status-list/draft-looker-jwt-cwt-status-list.md

 ## Status Types Values

 A status describes the state, mode, condition or stage of an entity that is described by the status list.
 Status Types MUST be numeric based values between 0 and 255.
-Status types described by this specifiction comprise:
+Status types described by this specification comprise:
 0x00 - "VALID" - The status of the Token is valid, correct or legal.
-0x01 - "INVALID" - The status of the Token is revoked, annuled, taken back, recalled or cancelled.
+0x01 - "INVALID" - The status of the Token is revoked, annulled, taken back, recalled or cancelled.
 This state is irreversible.
-0x02 - "SUSPENDED" - The status of the Token is temporarily unvalid, hanging, debared from privilege.
+0x02 - "SUSPENDED" - The status of the Token is temporarily invalid, hanging, debarred from privilege.
 This state is reversible.

 The issuer of the Status List Token MUST choose an adequate "bit_size" to be able to describe the required Status Types.ST be used for the "typ" attribute within the "status_list".